Can I record an IEP meeting?

 Quick answer

 Whether you may record an IEP meeting depends on state law and district policy.
 Some states allow one-party consent recording.
 Others require every participant to agree.
 IDEA does not give a universal right to record, but it also does not forbid recording when state law permits it.
+A district policy that prohibits or limits recording must provide for exceptions where they are necessary to ensure that the parent understands the IEP or the IEP process (OSEP letter, June 4, 2003, quoting Appendix A, Question 21).
 Ask in writing before the meeting.

 What this means for parents